iainhouston/bradford-abbas.uk/prod/README.md

 # 2. Initialising the server

+## Obtain public key authentication to the Live Server's *root* account.

+`ssh-copy-id  root@bradford-abbas.uk` using the given root password of the new server

+You'll be asked to change the root password. **Change it to the text found in ~/.vaultpw**

+Now's probably the best time to disable the Unattented Upgrades service (see below)

-## How to set up the administrator account `webadmin` prior to provisioning the new live server
+## Set up the administrator account `webadmin` prior to provisioning the new live server

 We use *live* and *prod*uction interchangeably here.